-Song, AM, Saavedra Cisneros, A, Temby, O, Sandall, J, Cooksey, RW & Hickey, GM 2019, 'On Developing an Inter-Agency Trust Scale for Assessing Governance Networks in the Public Sector', International Public Management Journal, vol. 22, no. 4, pp. 691-710.View/Download from: UTS OPUS or Publisher's site
+Song, AM, Saavedra Cisneros, A, Temby, O, Sandall, J, Cooksey, RW & Hickey, GM 2019, 'On Developing an Inter-Agency Trust Scale for Assessing Governance Networks in the Public Sector', International Public Management Journal, vol. 22, no. 4, pp. 691-710.View/Download from: Publisher's site

 © 2017, Copyright © 2017 Taylor & Francis Group, LLC.
 This article presents the development and validation of a psychometric scale for assessing public sector inter-agency trust.
 The instrument is grounded in contemporary trust theory and methodologically adapted from a measure developed for private sector alliances.
 Tested using four discrete studies of governance networks, each addressing transboundary environmental issues such as climate change and fisheries, the scale exhibits reasonably valid psychometric properties while also enabling visualized analysis of networked trust distributions.
 Based on this work, we outline further research needs with a view to stimulating greater trust research in governance networks and facilitating more collaborative and innovative policy outcomes in the public sector.

-Song, AM, Temby, O, Kim, D, Saavedra Cisneros, A & Hickey, GM 2019, 'Measuring, mapping and quantifying the effects of trust and informal communication on transboundary collaboration in the Great Lakes fisheries policy network', Global Environmental Change, vol. 54, pp. 6-18.View/Download from: UTS OPUS or Publisher's site
+Song, AM, Temby, O, Kim, D, Saavedra Cisneros, A & Hickey, GM 2019, 'Measuring, mapping and quantifying the effects of trust and informal communication on transboundary collaboration in the Great Lakes fisheries policy network', Global Environmental Change, vol. 54, pp. 6-18.View/Download from: Publisher's site

 © 2018 The Authors Ecosystem-based management of fisheries and other transboundary natural resources require a number of organizations across jurisdictions to exchange knowledge, coordinate policy goals and engage in collaborative activities.
 Trust, as part of social capital, is considered a key mechanism facilitating the coordination of such inter-organizational policy networks.
 However, our understanding of multi-dimensional trust as a theoretical construct and an operational variable in environmental and natural resource management has remained largely untested.
 This paper presents an empirical assessment of trust and communication measures applied to the North American Great Lakes fisheries policy network.
 Using a scale-based method developed for this purpose, we quantify the prevalence of different dimensions of trust and in/formal communication in the network and their differentiated impacts on decision-making and goal consensus.
 Our analysis reveals that calculation-based ‘rational trust’ is important for aligning mutual goals, but relationship-based ‘affinitive trust’ is most significant for influencing decision-making.
 Informal communication was also found to be a strong predictor of how effectively formal communication will influence decision-making, confirming the “priming” role of informal interactions in formal inter-agency dealings.
 The results also show the buffering and interactive functions of these components in strengthening institutional resilience, with procedural trust undergirding the system to compensate for a lack of well-developed relationships.
 Overall, this study provides evidence to suggest that informal communication and multi-dimensional trust constitute a crucial element for improving collaboration and reducing conflict in the networked governance of transboundary natural resource systems.